Nicell/nick.winans.io/src/blog/ecommerce-automations/index.md

 - Different products take different amounts of time to order and receive.
 We use Shopify [Metafields](https://help.shopify.com/en/manual/custom-data/metafields) to assign a "Days to Reorder" number to every product.
 - Quantity sold per day is found using Shopify's "[Days of inventory remaining](https://help.shopify.com/en/manual/reports-and-analytics/shopify-reports/report-types/default-reports/inventory-reports#days-of-inventory-remaining)" report.
-- Once ordered, we create a [Purchase Order](https://help.shopify.com/en/manual/products/inventory/purchase-orders) in Shopify, which causes that product to fall of our reorder notification keeping it neat and tidy.
+- Once ordered, we create a [Purchase Order](https://help.shopify.com/en/manual/products/inventory/purchase-orders) in Shopify, which causes that product to fall off our reorder notification keeping it neat and tidy.
 - Neither Shopify's reports nor purchase orders are supported via their API.
 We access them programmatically by forging a Shopify admin client GraphQL request.
 You can learn more about forging requests [from my friend David](https://youtu.be/8GZPQUjd7pk?si=krxvkyiKMIDb1R1I).
 Shopify, *please* add these to your API.

 I've considered packaging this up as a simple Shopify App, but I haven't gotten around to it.
 If this might interest you, let me know!